-1.5.4 Student Counselling Services
+1.7 Student Counselling Services

-Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which, can be contacted at 9 South Leinster Street, or by telephone on 01 896 1407.
+Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which, which are located at 9 South Leinster Street just a 15minute walk from The Lir campus.
+For the 2022/23 academic year one on one appointments will also be available in the main Lir building on Tuesday and Wednesday evenings.
+Appointments may be made by contacting their office via telephone on 01 896 1407 or by emailing student-counselling@tcd.ie.